Here are some brand new Podiant features that’ll help you become a more productive podcaster.

 To reiterate: each Pull and Push Key is unique to you and your podcast, and the keys identify your user account within each podcast, so only pass them along to tools you trust (and never send them to any human, as that’s a bit like sending your username and password).

-Pull and Push Keys form part of our Automation API, which is a small set of tools designed to make it easier for enthusiastic non-techies to do more with their podcasts and streamline their productivity (or poductivity; get it?).
+Pull and Push Keys form part of our Automation API, which is a small set of tools designed to make it easier for enthusiastic non-techies to do more with their podcasts and streamline their productivity.
 It’s part of a larger strategy at Podiant, to make working with podcast data easier.
 Next we’ll be working on our integrations platform, to allow developers to build software that interacts directly with Podiant.
 If that sounds interesting, watch out for our Integrations API and documentation coming soon.

 But for now, please check out our burgeoning set of automation tools, which you’ll find both in the Tools section, and in Apps & Integrations.
 Our Zapier app is in beta now so we’re looking for people to play around with it.
 You’ll need to accept our invitation to use the app first, but you’ll find all the instructions you need in Apps & Integration.